A territory born out of a stubborn dispute between Melbourne and Sydney

 With the colder climate the ACT has some fantastic wineries to explore from Capital Wines to the Lerida Estate there are a plethora of choices.

 The Murrumbateman region has an envious selection of wineries.

 From the immaculately designed Canberra to the spontaneous rolling hills of Namadgi the Australian Capital Territory is much more than what may meet the eye.

-Whilst much of the nation’s history resides in this gentle region there is much more out there for you to explore and scratch that adventure itch!!
+While much of the nation’s history resides in this gentle region, there is much more out there for you to explore and scratch that adventure itch!!